TimTeaFan/tt_website/content/talk/2013-EAJS-Kyoto/index.md

 ---
-title: 'Work and Well-being in Japan: The Divergence between Importance of and Satisfaction with Work and its Impact on the Overall Happiness Level'
+title: 'The triple disaster of March 11 and its effect on the Japanese people'
 event: []
 event_url: []

-location: 'IPPA 3rd World Congress on Positive Psychology @ Los Angeles'
+location: '1st EAJS Conferences in Japan @ Kyoto'
 address:
   street: []
   city: []